What Is A Bernedoodle?

 The best time to train any dog is always in the puppy phase.
 Although you may find more than a little stubbornness in this breed at a young age, it’s important to focus on positive reinforcement to teach your pup right from wrong.
 Avoid using negative reinforcement when training your dog.

 When trained with routine consistency, you’ll see that your pup will learn very fast and eventually outgrow their hard-headed attitude towards instruction.
 Socialization can also help when training dogs, and it's essential that you take this step with your pooch.
-Making them feel comfortable with strangers will ensure that they grow up friendly and well-adjusted.
+Going for regular walks and making them feel comfortable with strangers will ensure that they grow up friendly and well-adjusted.
 This feeds into their behavioral patterns, as a poorly socialized pup will find it hard to act properly around strangers in public and in your home.

 When you do take your Bernedoodle out in public, always be sure they’re wearing a dog tag.
 Dog tags are a mandatory accessory for keeping your pet safe and secure.
 If your pooch should ever run off or get lost for any reason, a dog tag is the fastest way to bring your best buddy back home.
 A microchip is good to have as well, but a dog tag with the proper information will ensure a quick return home without the burden of a visit to the vet.